matas234/Shanten-Calculator---Riichi-Mahjong/README.md

 ## Usage
 Shanten_calculator.py contains the calculateShanten functions.
 The input is the hand represented as a 2d list of each suit, each index in the subarrays being the number of tiles of that number.
 Currently the file performs caching, which is signifantly faster if you're doing a lot of shanten calculations.
-However the overhead is not worth it for a few calls, so you can disable it inside the splits() function.
+However, the speed is roughly the same for a single call.